Mar-vazquez/Sparse-Partially-Linear-NAM/README.md

   * skorch_notime_survival: code for the subclass of skorch that allows fitting our model for survival data without time dependence (adding the proximal operator).
 It is needed to fit the sparse NAM.
   * simulations_surv_R: R script to fit the Lasso and Relgam models to the simulated survival datasets.
   * subplot_surv: script to plot the results of the survival simulation study.
 It will create for each sample size three plots (one for the wrong structure proportion, one for the C-index and the other one for the IBS).
+  * plot_feat_survival:  script to plot the shape function of each one of the explanatory features in some simulated survival datasets.